mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 print(system.generator.label, violate)
 ```

-Due to these violations of limits, the `PowerSystem` type undergoes modifications, and the output reactive power at the limit-violating generators is adjusted as follows:
+Due to these violations of limits, the `PowerSystem` type undergoes modifications, and the output reactive power at the limit-violating generators is adjusted:
 ```@repl GeneratorReactivePowerLimits
 print(system.generator.label, system.generator.output.reactive)
 ```